Cally99/scaffold/README.md

 * POSTGRES_HOST=
 * POSTGRES_PORT=

-Always optional:
+### Always optional

 * DJANGO_EMAIL_BACKEND=Defaults to the console-based version which makes the next two settings irrelevant.
 Check [the docs](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends) for more information.
 * DJANGO_EMAIL_HOST=
 * DJANGO_EMAIL_PORT=

-Optional in production:
+### Optional in production

 * DJANGO_STATIC_HOST=If using a CDN, set to your CDN's URL.
 See [here](http://whitenoise.evans.io/en/stable/django.html#instructions-for-amazon-cloudfront) for more information.

+**NOTE:** In production, Heroku will automatically provide a DATABASE_URL configuration variable which will be injested by Django in place of the other database configuration variables.

 ## Deploying to Heroku